 - Loos are available as normal.

-- Everyone – except children under the age of 11 or those who are exempt for other reasons – needs to wear a face covering inside our buildings.
+- We ask everyone – except children under the age of 11 or those who are exempt for other reasons – to wear a face covering inside our buildings.

 - In order to prevent the transmission of infection, Holy Communion is received in one kind only during the pandemic – that is, taking the Consecrated Bread only, placed into the hand.
 The Church of England teaches that we receive the Sacrament in its fullness when receiving in one kind.